 No matter how you spend your time, Waiheke Island is a must-visit destination that will leave you wanting to return.

-Now, read my full guide to backpacking Auckland.
+Now, read my full guide to the best 3 day Auckland itinerary.